MicrosoftDocs/powerbi-docs/powerbi-docs/admin/incremental-refresh-configure.md

 Configuring incremental refresh includes creating range parameters, applying filters, and defining a policy for a table that is applied when a manual or scheduled refresh operation is performed on the dataset in the service.
 Before completing these steps, be sure to fully understand the functionality described in [Incremental refresh](incremental-refresh-overview.md).

-Examples in this article show configuring incremental refresh for a single fact table, FactInternetSales, importing filtered data from the sample AdventureWorksDW database (Yeah, we know.
-It's an old, but popular sample dataset:).
+Examples in this article show configuring incremental refresh for a single fact table, FactInternetSales, loading filtered data from the sample AdventureWorksDW database (Yeah, we know.
+It's an old but popular sample dataset:).
 For models with more than one fact table, incremental refresh policies can be defined for more than one table in the same dataset by using the same RangeStart and RangeEnd parameters.

 ## Create parameters

 In this task, use Power Query Editor to create RangeStart and RangeEnd parameters with default values.
-The default values apply only when filtering the data to be imported into the model in Power BI Desktop.
+The default values apply only when filtering the data to be loaded into the model in Power BI Desktop.
 The values you enter should encompass only a small portion of the most recent data.
 When published to the service, these values are overridden by the incremental refresh policy.

 1. In Power BI Desktop, click **Transform data** to open Power Query Editor.